 Setting Up a Hybrid Cloud

-More and more, businesses are seeing the advantages of investing in the Cloud.
+More and more, businesses are seeing the advantages of investing in cloud computing.
 However, there are still some limits in terms of commercial interest.
 These include worries about speed and latency, security, compliance and data portability.

-Unfortunately, there isn’t a single Cloud model that fits every organisation.
-There are two main types of Cloud: public and private.
-Some companies benefit from the simple economy and convenience of a public Cloud, whilst others require the extra security and customisation of a private Cloud.
+We have yet to see a single Cloud model that fits every organisation.
+However, most companies seem to prefer one of the two main types of cloud, the public and the private.
+While some companies benefit from the simple economy and convenience of a public Cloud, others require the extra security and customisation of a private Cloud.
 There are also many businesses that need to go to the public Cloud with non-sensitive data, but still require a secure solution for their critical systems and information, or because their regulatory environment needs a private Cloud.
-This article explains what the hybrid Cloud is, and how to successfully deploy a hybrid Cloud solution.

 What is a Hybrid Cloud?